SUSE-Enceladus/mash/mock/Readme.md

 └── user
 ```

-2- Then go modify the template to match the modified behavior in the endpoint.
+2- Then go modify the template to match the modified behavior of the endpoint.
 The format for the template is Jinja.